ANDWITHLUV/GBA_ROMS/LEVEL_UP/READ_ME.md

 2. [0,9]

 ## Save/Load
 Save/Load is located on the main application screen's right.
+It has digits 0 through 8 headed and ended with the letters **A** and **B**.
 To access Save/Load press the **RIGHT SHOULDER** button.
 Navigate input using the **UP** and **DOWN** buttons.
 Press the **A** button to save the current state.
-Press the **B** buttons to to load a previously save state.
+Press the **B** button to load a previously saved state.

-**NOTE THAT ONE OF THE DIGITS IS HIGHLIGHTED.
-IF IT IS NOT THEN THE INPUT SCREEN IS CURRENTLY BEING ACCESSED.
+**NOTE THAT ONE OF THE DIGITS 0 THROUGH 8 IS HIGHLIGHTED.
+IF IT ONE IS NOT, THEN THE INPUT SCREEN IS CURRENTLY BEING ACCESSED.
 PRESS THE RIGHT SHOULDER BUTTON AGAIN TO RETURN TO SAVE/LOAD.**